munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 work with multiple different input types.
 (Generics can help, but that's another form of polymorphism that we'll ignore for this post.)

-In say, Java, if you define a method that takes an `Iterable`, then you can pass a `List` to it, a `Stack`, etc. You get to amortize the usefulness of that method across all types that implement the `Iterable` interface.
+In, say, Java, if you define a method that takes an `Iterable`, then you can pass a `List` to it, a `Stack`, etc. You get to amortize the usefulness of that method across all types that implement the `Iterable` interface.
 Subtyping is a force multiplier for your code.